Reverse complement polymerase chain reaction: History

 The patent application was filed in the UK in 2015 and awarded in 2020.
 Patent applications have been filed in other jurisdictions worldwide and are currently pending.

 In May 2019 the Intellectual property was licensed to Nimagen B.V. to develop, manufacture and market kits exploiting the technology.
-Currently commercially available kits employing the technology include those for Human identification and more recently for the whole genome sequencing of the SARS-CoV-2 virus for variant identification, tracking and treatment response.
+Currently commercially available kits employing the technology include those for Human identification and for the whole genome sequencing of the SARS-CoV-2 virus for variant identification, tracking and treatment response.
 In August 2022 Nimagen officially launched a range of products employing the RC-PCR technology for human forensics applications under the trademark IDseek®.
+The Short Tandem Repeat version of the kit is validated by the Netherlands Forensic Institute as an improved method for routine massively parallel sequencing of short tandem repeats.